 Getting punched at Sky Tavern is a good thing.
 That means the level card got punched and up a level you go!
 It also means you will get scanned again. you are what you are punched.
 A child is the level that the punched hole is on, not the one above it.
 If the 3 is punched out, Bobby is a level 3.Punching your own level card is a no-no. We have special hole sized punches.

 Can I unload and load my gear in the upper Parking lot?

 Please no loading and unloading at the upper lot.
 Don't ask, and don't try to blow the system.
 There isn't one parking space more than a three-minute walk in ski boots from the snow.
 The exception is getting someone out of Ski Patrol of course.
 See the Marshall and drive to Patrol.

 What about lunch?

 Sky Tavern has a full-service kitchen, offering breakfast and lunch.
 For breakfast we offer doughnuts (from Doughboys), burritos, and sandwiches, etc..
-Lunch Sky Taverns offers Burgers, Hot dogs, sandwiches, french-fries, drinks, candy, chips, etc. There are also lunch specials that might come right from a Master Chef kitchen.
+Lunch Sky Tavern offers Burgers, Hot dogs, sandwiches, french-fries, drinks, candy, chips, etc. There are also lunch specials that might come right from a Master Chef kitchen.

-Sky Tavern offers a meal pass, it is $70.
+Sky Tavern offers a meal pass for $70.
 It is like a gift card.
 The meal pass has 8 punches on it, for 8 meals.
 Meals include an entre, a side, a drink and a cookie.
 Mom approved food and stops the "all they have for lunch is candy" line.

 NEW PARENT ORENTATIONS ARE HIGHLY RECCOMENED.